kyma-project/test-infra/prow-configurations/README.md

 `generate.sh` combines the `plugins.yaml.tpl` and `config.yaml.tpl` template files with actual values provided as a JSON file
 and generates output to the `plugins.yaml` and `config.yaml` files.

-Actual generated `plugins.yaml` and `config.yaml` files, which should be available for a cluster, should be stored under `prow` directory.
+Store the updated `plugins.yaml` and `config.yaml` files, which are available for a cluster, in the `prow` directory.

 >**NOTE:** You can provide a path to the JSON file from the console input or by specifying the `INPUT_JSON` environment variable.